Budapestby VisitCity Guides

 Historic Buda Castle crowns District 1, offering visitors a royal Hungarian experience

-Why Choose District 1
+Why You Should Pick District 1

 Elegant hotel room with king bed, dark wood furniture, and cream-colored decor